lukas-rose-216489023/EECS2311Project/README.md

   <img src="https://img.shields.io/badge/Code%20Style-Standard-brightgreen" /></a>
   <img src="https://img.shields.io/badge/Version-1.2.0-blue" /></a>
  ---
 A desktop platform for creating customizable Venn Diagrams effectively and easily.
+The purpose of the Venn Diagram Visual Tool is to allow users to organize their information visually into three categories, consisting of sections of two circles and a section where the two circles overlap another.
+Users are	able to see the relationships between the sets of information and identify similarities and differences.

-## Running
+## Running the application

 ### Linux
 In terminal in proper directory where application is located: